Eligibility and Enrollment

 Each year you have the opportunity to participate in the Medical plan for the first time, change plan options or add or drop dependents without a qualifying event.
 Your must participate in open enrollment to enroll or make a change.
 Open enrollment occurs in the fall of each year with coverage effective January 1 of the following year.

-Please contact your Employer’s Benefits Administration (Human Resources) office to obtain your Open Enrollment Brochure.
-You may use the attached Open Enrollment Help Guide to assist in your Open Enrollment.
+Please contact your Employer’s Benefits Administration (Human Resources) office to obtain your Open Enrollment Brochure and Help Guide to assist you through the Open Enrollment process.

 During the designated open enrollment time period, login to the Employee portal at sebt-optimalhealth.benelogic.com